Arcana-Systems/ARCANA-Manifesto/README.md

 ## License

-ARCANA is released under a sovereign license defined by the A
+ARCANA is released under a sovereign license defined by the ARCANA Charter.